CLICKBE/3DLidarScanner-v2/README.md

 ### Code

-This code has been developped with VSCode and PlatformIO backend.
-This repo therefore reproduced the fodler structure used in such project.
+This code has been developed with VSCode and PlatformIO backend.
+This repo therefore reproduced the folder structure used in such project.
 Once you opened VSCode, open PlatformIO home page and hit Open Project button.
 Then, select the folder of the repository.

 If you don't know anything about VSCode and PlatformIO, here's a link to set you up : [https://platformio.org/install/ide?install=vscode](https://platformio.org/install/ide?install=vscode).

 ### Library needed :
-- TFMPlus : [https://github.com/budryerson/TFMini-Plus](https://github.com/budryerson/TFMini-Plus).
+- TFMPlus: [https://github.com/budryerson/TFMini-Plus](https://github.com/budryerson/TFMini-Plus).
 The library is not included in this git repository but is referenced in the [platformio.ini](https://github.com/CLICKBE/3DLidarScanner-v2/blob/main/platformio.ini) file and therefore should directly be downloaded by PlatformIO extension of VSCode when building the code.
-- SoftwareSerial : included in Arduino framework
+- SoftwareSerial: included in Arduino framework

 ### Scanner serial protocol
 Once the Arduino script is uploaded and running onto the Arduino Uno board, the scanner can be control through serial protocol at 115200 bauds.
 The following commands are available :

-- s : perform 2D scan
+- s : perform 2D scan;
-- y : perform 1D scan (vertical)
+- y : perform 1D scan (vertical);
-- i : display scanner setup info
+- i : display scanner setup info;
-- v : followed by an integer value sets the vertical step (e.g. `v 1`)
+- v : followed by an integer value sets the vertical step (e.g. `v 1`);
-- h : followed by an integer value sets the horizontal step (e.g. `h 1`)
+- h : followed by an integer value sets the horizontal step (e.g. `h 1`);
-- p : scan reboot
+- p : scan reboot.

-Once the scan is launched (through s or y), it performs the XYZ coordinates conversion and ouputs all of the data throught serial port in the following manner :
+Once the scan is launched (through s or y), it performs the XYZ coordinates conversion and ouputs all of the data through serial port in the following manner :

 `x y z h_idx v_idx distance`

 With :
-- x : x coordinate in 3D space
+- x: x coordinate in 3D space;
-- y : y coordinate in 3D space
+- y: y coordinate in 3D space;
-- z : z coordinate in 3D space
+- z: z coordinate in 3D space;
-- h_idx : horizontal index of the scan
+- h_idx: horizontal index of the scan;
-- v_idx vertical index of the scan
+- v_idx: vertical index of the scan;
-- distance : data coming from TF-Mini-s LiDAR sensor
+- distance: data coming from TF-Mini-s LiDAR sensor.

 ### Parsing data to CSV files